The 5 Best Natural Remedies for Canine Joint Pain and Arthritis

 Grizzly Salmon Oil also makes a series of fish oil supplements that come in squeeze bottles that you apply directly to your dog's food.
 Most dogs enjoy the smelly goodness of salmon oil.

-Tip: If you have only one dog, purchase a small 8-ounce bottle, as the 16-ounce bottle will go rancid before you use it up.
+Tip: If you purchase dog supplements and have only one dog, purchase a small 8-ounce bottle, as the 16-ounce bottle will go rancid before you use it up.
+You can also consider sharing your salmon oil supplements with your pup, if he is 30 pounds or larger.

 Have you tried glucosamine supplements before?